 Fonts will carry over, but CSS will not.
 CSS is theme-specific and CSS written for one theme is unlikely to make sense for another.
 You can always access CSS you saved in the past via the CSS Revisions link at the top right of the Appearance → Customize → CSS panel.

 Does the Custom Design upgrade let me edit HTML?

 No. The Custom Design upgrade allows you to edit fonts, colors, and CSS only.
 You can change the appearance of a theme, but not its HTML markup or PHP code.
 If you require this functionality, please consider moving your blog to a web host that supports theme code modifications, suitable hosts can be found here.
 Read more about why here.
 You can choose to apply your custom fonts or custom stylesheet to any of the themes available on WordPress.com.
 You can use any WordPress.com theme as a blank canvas if you check the Don’t use the theme’s original CSS option in the Appearance → Customize → CSS panel.

 Does the Custom Design upgrade let me upload themes?

 No. Uploading custom themes is not supported on WordPress.com.
 Read more about this here.

 Any CSS that poses a security risk is stripped.
 This includes @import of outside files and @font-face to include font files.

-May I remove credit links such as ‘Blog at WordPress.com’, theme, font, or toolbar links?
+May I remove the Admin Bar, credit links such as ‘Blog at WordPress.com’, theme, font, or toolbar links?

-All WordPress.com bloggers are required to maintain the credit links, even our VIP bloggers.
+All WordPress.com bloggers are required to maintain the Admin Bar (the dark bar that appears at the top of WordPress.com sites when logged in) as well as credit links, even our VIP bloggers.
 Please do not hide or alter text or links for the footer credits or the toolbar.
 Modifying the style of the footer text (i.e. colors and font size) is fine as long as it’s still readable.